 Saying you want more of something, but not be willing to talk about what “it” is, seems completely counter-intuitive.
-But time and again, that’s the case with sex.
-Why is talking about sex so hard?
+But time and again, that’s the case with the “s“ word – sex.
+Why is talking about it so hard?

 I was recently on a podcast hosted by a popular podcaster with multiple shows, many of which appeal primarily to a faith-based audience.
 In the green room before the show, she was politely trying to set the ground rules for the show to make sure I didn’t cross any lines with her faithful watchers.
 No F-bombs: check.
-No pornographic or vulgar references: check.
-And maybe not heavy on the sex talk, because the show is usually rated G for a family audience.
+No vulgar references: check.
+And maybe no sexy talk, because the show is rated G for a family audience.

-This sparked an interesting conversation between us, about why talking about sex is considered taboo to this audience.
+This sparked an interesting conversation between us, about why talking about being sexy is considered taboo to this audience.
 Just because someone is religious, it doesn’t mean that’s synonymous with not talking about sex (any child of the 80s who grew up with Madonna can attest to that!)
-While writing my book, I came across PLENTY of people who squirmed in their seats at the notion of talking openly about sex.
+While writing my book, I came across PLENTY of people who squirmed in their seats at the notion of talking openly about sexiness.
 Agnostic Brits.
 Jewish grandmas.
 Even middle-aged men blushed at its mention.

 This got me curious.
-Why ARE people uncomfortable talking openly about sex?
+Why ARE people uncomfortable talking openly about sexiness?
 And not just to strangers.
 In most cases, with their own partners, many of whom they’ve been with for years?

 According to Canadian researcher E. Sandra Byers, the average adult knows only about a fourth of the things his or her partner finds sexually distasteful.
 Instead of asking, we project our own likes and dislikes about ourselves onto our partners, assuming that they are in alignment.
 You can see how this could go south (or not) very quickly.